dfns/dfns-api-docs/getting-started/PolicyEngineIntro.md

-## Dfns `Policy Engine`
+# Policy Engine

-`Policy Engine` allows our customers (and their customers in multi-tenancy mode) to add rules and controls, and to create policies out of them.
-Let's take the following example:
+Policy Engine allows you to create `PolicyRules`, `PolicyControls`, and then use them to create `Policies`.
+Take the following example:

 Clare, the customer's compliance officer, has to implement 4 new policies:
 1. When a new employee is added, notify the Managing Directors.